Manuel-Rw/sweetforms/README.md

 // Import the package to your project import { SimpleForm, SteppedForm } from "@chronicstone/sweetforms";

 // Call one of the provided methods to generate your form.
+// (See this example live below)
 SimpleForm({
   themeConfig: {
     // [OPTION] Configure the popup's global appreaence